raheems/site_raheems/content/post/2018-07-26-integrating-r-with-powerbi.md

 Clicking that gear icon should open the R script editor where you can replace the existing code with the updated code.
 When you are ready, click OK, and then click **Close \& Apply** ([2] in the figure) in the Power Query Editor to apply the changes.

 {{% alert note %}}
-The next two sections will be updated shortly...
+The followign sections of the article are being updated and improved...
-{{% /alert %}}

-{{% alert warning %}}
-The following sections are incomplete.
-Work in progress.
-Sorry for any inconvenience.
 {{% /alert %}}